colindean/talks/nixos_cellular_router/presentation.md

 At that price, I could choose between T-Mobile 5G with a 10 gigabyte data cap or Verizon fiber at 300 Mbps with no cap.
 T-Mobile's data cap wasn't sufficient for the doorbell camera's lowest quality setting.
-Verizon's option was overkill when I really only needed around 31 kilobits per second for the camera plus the thermostat's maybe half a kilobit per second averaged out over a month.
+Verizon's option was overkill when I really only needed around 31 kilobytes per second for the camera plus the thermostat's maybe half a kilobyte per second averaged out over a month.

 I didn't have a mobile hotspot device and most of what I saw was lackluster and frankly throw-away quality for what I wanted to spend.